mocobeta/janome/docs/en/index.rst

 Q. How is the speed of analysis?

 A. Basically depends on the input length.
-But according to my benchmark script, one sentence would take a few milliseconds to a few tens of milliseconds on desktop computers.
+According to my benchmark script, one sentence would take a few milliseconds to a few tens of milliseconds on commodity PCs.

 Q. What data structures and algorithms are used?